Gabriel Moreno Preview, Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks, including Gabriel Moreno (.355 batting average in his past 10 games), battle starting pitcher Kyle Freeland and the Colorado Rockies at Chase Field, Tuesday at 9:40 PM ET.
+Gabriel Moreno -- with a slugging percentage of .600 in his past 10 games, including two home runs -- will be in action for the Arizona Diamondbacks against the Colorado Rockies, with Chris Flexen on the mound, on September 6 at 3:40 PM ET.

-In his previous game, he went 1-for-3 with an RBI against the Rockies.
+In his previous game he had a hitless showing (0-for-3) against the Rockies.

 Gabriel Moreno Game Info & Props vs. the Rockies